fodoole/qeen-analytics-sdk/README.md

 - **User In Original Content Group**: Depending on the original/optimized serving ratio, some users will not receive optimized content.
 - **Optimized Content Does Not Exist:** This is due to the optimized content still being generated or reviewed.
 The content may also be disabled for this page in the dashboard.
 - **Non-Product Detail Pages:** The SDK will not optimize content for [non-product detail pages](#definitions-of-a-product-detail-page), but you can still use the SDK for event tracking.
-- **URL Contains `#no-fodoole`:** If the URL contains `#no-fodoole`, the SDK will not fetch optimized content.
+- **URL Contains `#no-qeen`:** If the URL contains `#no-qeen`, the SDK will not fetch optimized content.
 This can be used for debugging or testing purposes.
 You are not able to use the SDK for event tracking in this case.
 - **General Fetch Error:** If an error occurs during content fetching, no optimized content will be served and analytics will not be tracked.

 Refer to the following table for guidelines on rendering content: